akos-sereg/react-retrospective-dashboard/README.md

 This will produce artifacts under ``build`` folder

+## Development

+For local development, use mocked service.
+In file `app/services/ParticipantApi.js`, look for method `getInstance`, and use `ParticipantApi.instance = new ParticipantApiMock(dispatch);` to instantiate the service.

 ## To be implemented
 - Error Handling on Publish feedback / Publish all
 - On Publish All / Publish error, set "publishing" array empty